-\ptitle{2) Incomplete Coverage of the Data Lifecycle.} Current Proto-L3 systems face a significant limitation in their relatively narrow focus on specific subsets of data-related tasks, predominantly centered on data analysis, as seen in systems like Data Interpreter~\cite{data-interpreter}, or restricted to basic and very limited data preparation, as exemplified by SiriusBI~\cite{SiriusBI}, Joy Agent~\cite{JoyAgent-JDGenie}, and AOP~\cite{wang2025aop}.
+\ptitle{2) Incomplete Coverage of the Data Lifecycle.} Current Proto-L3 systems are significantly constrained by relatively narrow scope in data-related tasks, primarily centered on data analysis~\cite{data-interpreter} or very limited data preparation~\cite{SiriusBI, JoyAgent-JDGenie, wang2025aop}.
 AgenticData~\cite{agenticdata} attempts to support management across heterogeneous sources through customized MCP servers, but its capabilities remain confined to basic monitoring and manipulation.
-However, a true L3 data agent should function as a versatile ``data expert'' spanning the entire data lifecycle under supervision, capable not only of data analysis but also of managing and optimizing the underlying systems that govern data lakes.
-Crucial data management tasks such as database configuration tuning, system diagnosis, query rewriting, and index management still remain largely unaddressed by these recent systems.
-Consequently, their expertise is mostly limited to downstream analytical processes using preprocessed or nearly ready-to-use data.
-They still lack the ability to autonomously manage and optimize data infrastructure and preparation to better support downstream analysis.
-The key research opportunity lies in enhancing their versatility and cross-stage capabilities, enabling them to reason about and execute tasks across the full data lifecycle, from low-level system administration to high-level insight extraction. \ptitle{3) Deficiencies in Advanced Reasoning.} Current Proto-L3 data agents exhibit strong tactical capabilities, effectively addressing immediate errors and refining recent steps.
-However, they often lack higher-order reasoning to reassess and adapt their overarching analysis strategy.
-By focusing narrowly on the symptom of a failed step, current systems can become trapped in unproductive loops that repeatedly treat symptoms rather than diagnosing and resolving root causes.
-Advancing beyond this limitation requires research into integrated causal reasoning and meta-reasoning for cross-process optimization and sophisticated memory architectures that support abstract strategic knowledge beyond execution history.
+However, a true L3 data agent must be a versatile ``data expert'' spanning the entire lifecycle.
+Exsiting systems largely neglect crucial data management tasks such as configuration tuning, query optimization, and system diagnosis, limiting them to downstream analytical processes on ready-to-use data.
+The key research opportunity is enhancing versatility to cover the full data lifecycle, from system management to data preparation and insight extraction.

+\ptitle{3) Deficiencies in Advanced Reasoning.} Current Proto-L3 data agents exhibit strong tactical capabilities, effectively addressing immediate errors and refining recent steps.
+However, they lack advanced reasoning to reassess and adapt their overarching analysis strategy.
+By focusing narrowly on the symptom of a failed step, current systems are easily trapped in unproductive loops rather than diagnosing and resolving root causes.
+Advancing requires research into causal reasoning, meta-reasoning for cross-process optimization, and sophisticated memory architectures for abstract strategic knowledge.